 Classic cream of broccoli soup recipe

 Absolutely nothing beats homemade cream of broccoli soup compared to the condensed stuff!
 You'll be delightfully surprised at just how good it tastes when you combine only a few wholesome, everyday ingredients and make broccoli soup from scratch.
 I bet you have most of them in your pantry already.

-You can have a big batch of this on your table in under an hour, and it's got a beautiful velvety texture.
+You can have a big batch of this soup on your table in under an hour, and it's got a beautiful velvety texture.
 This is the best meal to cozy up with on a chilly day.
-Top it with some homemade croutons, and you're all set!
+Top it with some Homemade Croutons, and you're all set!
 This is one soup you and your family will actually look forward to eating and will definitely skip the kind from a can.

 Just a few simple ingredients